ENHERTU® (fam-trastuzumab deru - GuruFocus.com

 Left Ventricular Dysfunction

-In patients with metastatic breast cancer and other solid tumors treated with ENHERTU 5.4 mg/kg, LVEF decrease was reported in 3.6% of patients, of which 0.4% were Grade 3.
+In patients with metastatic breast cancer and HER2-mutant NSCLC treated with ENHERTU 5.4 mg/kg, LVEF decrease was reported in 3.6% of patients, of which 0.4% were Grade 3.

 Locally Advanced or Metastatic Gastric Cancer (6.4 mg/kg)